The Catskills Visitor Center is a partnership between the Catskill Center and the New York State Department of

 5096 Route 28, Mount Tremper, NY 12457

-The Catskills Visitor Center building is currently closed to the public due to the COVID-19 pandemic.
-We have installed a walk-up window for visitor information and gift shop purchases which is open every day except Wednesday from 10am-3pm, and our staff is also available to answer questions via phone and email.
+The Catskills Visitor Center building is currently closed to the public due to construction.
+We have installed a walk-up window for visitor information and gift shop purchases which is open every day from 9:30am-4pm, and our staff is also available to answer questions via phone and email.
 The CVC grounds and trails are open daily during daylight hours.
 Please wear a face covering and follow social distancing protocols and any posted signage on trails.

 Stop by on your way to the trails for latest park news, local maps & info and more!